MiRo-projects/movidius-onboard-miro/README.md

 ```
 python face_recognition_with_computestick.py --model XXXX
 ```
-Note: Intel neural compute stick should be plugged in.
+Note: Intel Movidius compute stick should be plugged in.